Jmurp11/excel-to-postgres/README.md

 * *createDatabase* - _true | false_ (Defaults to false)
 * *createTables* - _true | false_ (Defaults to false)
+* *generatePrimaryKeys* - _true | false_ (Defaults to false.
+Supports multiple primary keys.
+Append '_pk' to the column name in the workbook that will be the primary key)
 # Testing

 This package's tests are written using [Jest](https://jestjs.io/).
 To execute, run: